 Most GMO crops become ingredients in other foods, These include:

 sugar derived from sugar beets.

-corn, canola, and soybean oils in mayonnaise, dressings and breads.
+corn, canola, and soybean oils in mayonnaise, dressings, and bread.

 corn syrup used as a sweetener.

-GMO crops are relatively new, and researchers know littlw about their long-term safety and health effects.
+GMO crops are relatively new, and researchers know little about their long-term safety and health effects.

-There are several health concern regarding GMO food, and evidence from them varies.
-Do you know if you daily comsume are comming from organics resources?
+There are several conscious concern regarding GMO food, and evidence from them varies.
+Do you know if your daily consume are coming from organics resources?